Nuclear Power in Canada

 In March 2020 OPG said that it would delay the planned start of unit 3's refurbishment, originally scheduled for May 2020, as part of its plans to ensure supply of electricity during the Covid-19 crisis.
 Work began in September 2020.
 Removal of the 6240 fuel bundles to storage was completed by the end of November 2020.
 Refurbishment work was completed in early June 2020, and it was returned to commercial operation in July, 169 days ahead of schedule.

-Work on unit 1 began in February 2022 and in June 2023 was 46% complete.
+Work on unit 1 began in February 2022 and the unit was reconnected to the grid in November 2024, ahead of schedule.

 Refurbishment of unit 4 was commenced in July 2023, with refurbishment of all four units expected to be completed by 2026.